 With nearly 15 masses every week, there are many opportunities to serve, and volunteers are always needed.
 Whether you are called to be a lector, Eucharistic minister or part of its wide-ranging music ministry, St. Paul needs you!
 For those who prefer a quieter role, we are always on the lookout for greeters and ushers, and participants for the Hospital and Homebound Ministry.
 And last, but certainly not least, the Sacristan always needs a helping hand.

-Lectors are assigned according to one’s weekend Mass preference.
-They must be baptized and receiving Communion, dress modestly (business casual) when serving, and participate when scheduled or obtain a substitute.
-A clear speaking voice and a desire to proclaim and share the good news are important.
+Lectors and Extraordinary Ministers of Holy Communion assist with the reading and distribution of Holy Communion primarily during weekend Masses.
+They must be baptized, practicing Catholics, dress modestly (business casual) and participate when scheduled.
+A clear speaking voice and a desire to proclaim and share the good news are important for lectors.
 Training will be provided.

 Acolytes vest at least 10 minutes before Mass, light and extinguish the candles, and assist the priest at Mass.
 Servers must be baptized, receiving communion and participate when scheduled or obtain a substitute.
 Training will be provided